Kim Thayil: Post-Soundgarden (1997–2010)

-Soundgarden reunion (2010–2018)
+Soundgarden reunion (2010–2017)

 On January 1, 2010, it was announced through Facebook and Twitter posts by Chris Cornell that the official Soundgarden fanclub had been restarted.
 On April 15, 2010, it was announced that Soundgarden would play its first show since 1997 the following day at the Showbox at the Market in its Seattle hometown.
 The band played under the name 'Nudedragons', an anagram for Soundgarden.

 On August 5, 2010, the band played their first reunion show under the Soundgarden name at The Vic Theatre in Chicago.
-Three days later, on August 8, 2010, they headlined the final night of Lollapalooza in Grant Park.
+Three days later, they headlined the final night of Lollapalooza in Grant Park.

 In September 2010, the band released the compilation album Telephantasm.
 November 2012 saw the release of King Animal, their first studio album since 1996.

 In 2012, Thayil voiced a character in Season IV: Church of the Black Klok's "Dethcamp" in the Adult Swim original series Metalocalypse.

 On May 18, 2017, Chris Cornell was found dead in his hotel room, cancelling the rest of their tour and the band was disbanded again in 2018, with the exception of their one-off show of Tribute to Chris Cornell in January 2019.